cds-astro/mocpy/docs/index.rst

 MOCPy provides the `~mocpy.MOC` and `~mocpy.TimeMOC` classes handling respectively the manipulation of spatial and temporal MOCs.

+As an example, here is the sky coverage of the SDSS sky survey:

+.. plot:: examples/plot_SDSS_r.py

+As well as its time coverage:

+.. plot:: examples/plot_TMOC_SDSS_r.py

 Finally, MOCPy is distributed under BSD-3 license.